Skip to main content

 a local assistant onlyonboard, ask, chat, and doctor

-inbound or reply-loop automationone shipped runtime-backed service channel
+inbound or reply-loop automation that should join gateway run laterone shipped gateway-supervised service channel

 proactive delivery without a reply loopone outbound-only surface